lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 ## 8\.
 The Food is Goddamn Delicious

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/l4Ep4zc3Mgz1ERf1e" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/l4Ep4zc3Mgz1ERf1e" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-Speaking of healthy eating - how has it taken us so long to get to Thai food?
+<br>Speaking of healthy eating - how has it taken us so long to get to Thai food?
 Chiang Mai has Thai food in abundance, and it's all delicious and affordable.
 Thanks to fresh quality ingredients, a lot of it's pretty damn good for you too.

 Have you tried Chiang Mai's signature dish, *kao soi*, yet?
 A creamy, mildly spiced broth and slippery delicious egg noodles paired with fall-off-the-bone braised meat?
 Yuuummmm.
-Or sai ua sausages filled with spices and herbs?
+Or *sai ua* sausages filled with spices and herbs?
 They pair with sticky rice a treat\!

 And then there's Thai fruit, the bounty of the tropics knows no bounds, and there's nothing like enjoying fresh fruit at its seasonal best, whether that's mangos and mangosteen or lychee and longan.
 It's mouthwatering stuff, be excited.

 And if you're a soulless monster and Thai food's not your thing?
 Well, you can still eat really well here, and for a fraction of what you might expect to spend at home.
 We've got brunch spots with avocado toast, fancy French restaurants, sublime sushi, and damn good tacos too.

-If you fancy a taste of home, there are plenty of Western style supermarkets stocked with many things you'd expect from Publix or M&S (but it might cost you a pretty penny thanks to import duties).&nbsp;
+If you fancy a taste of home, there are plenty of Western style supermarkets stocked with many things you'd expect from Publix or M&S (but it might cost you a pretty penny thanks to import duties).

 For those focused on maximising their productivity, you can get healthy meal deliveries and lots of coworking spaces either have restaurants onsite or they hook you up with vendors nearby so you don't even need to leave your desk (though we recommend you do so every now and then for rest and variety\!).